Walter O'Malley: Retirement from presidency

+Personal life

+On September 5, 1931, he married Katherine Elizabeth "Kay" Hanson (1907–79), whom he had dated since high school, at Saint Malachy's Roman Catholic Church in Manhattan.
+Kay had been diagnosed with laryngeal cancer in 1927 before the engagement and had to have her larynx removed.
+She was unable to speak above a whisper the rest of her life.
+Edwin O'Malley encouraged Walter to break off his engagement, and after Walter refused his parents did not attend the wedding.
+The couple had two children: Therese "Terry" O'Malley Seidler (born 1933) and Peter O'Malley (born 1937).

+In 1944, he remodelled his parents' summer house in Amityville, New York and relocated his family there from Brooklyn.
+The house was next door to the house Kay had grown up and where her parents lived.

+O'Malley was a smoker who golfed occasionally, but more commonly gardened for recreation.
+As a family man, he attended church regularly, attended Peter's football games at LaSalle Academy, and chaperoned his daughter's dances.
+On summer weekends, he took the family sailing on his boat, which was named Dodger.

+Later in life, the O'Malleys split their time between their homes in Hancock Park, Los Angeles and in Lake Arrowhead, California.

 Death and legacy

 O'Malley was diagnosed with cancer, and he sought treatment at the Mayo Clinic in Rochester, Minnesota.
 He died of congestive heart failure on August 9, 1979, at the Methodist Hospital in Rochester.
 O'Malley had never returned to Brooklyn before his death.
 He was buried at Holy Cross Cemetery in Culver City, California.
 His wife Kay had died a few weeks earlier.

-Although O'Malley had later retired and had relinquished control of the Dodgers before his death, he is still hated in Brooklyn, not only for moving the Dodgers, but also for forcing out legendary general manager Branch Rickey from the team in 1950.
+Although O'Malley had later retired and had relinquished control of the Dodgers before his death, he remains hated in Brooklyn for moving the Dodgers to the West Coast.
 At one time, Brooklyn Dodgers fans hated O'Malley so much that he was routinely mentioned along with Adolf Hitler and Joseph Stalin as the most villainous 20th-century men; one version of a joke went, "If a Brooklyn man finds himself in a room with Hitler, Stalin, and O'Malley, but has only two bullets, what does he do?
 Shoot O'Malley twice."
 Some still consider him among the worst three men of the 20th century.
 Much of the animosity was not just for moving the team, but robbing Brooklyn of the sense of a cohesive cultural and social identity that a major sports franchise provides.
 Despite the long-standing animosity of Brooklyn fans and their supporters in baseball, O'Malley was posthumously inducted into the National Baseball Hall of Fame in 2008 after having been elected by the Veterans Committee with the minimum number of votes necessary for induction.